How to fix Wi-Fi not working on Mac

 3. Reset Wi-Fi sleep mode settings

-- Disable the Wake for network access.
+- From the dropdown next to Wake for network access, select Never.

 Now, check your Wi-Fi (cross your fingers).
 Did it do the trick?
 If not, let’s move on to the next step.